 Attended Richard Dawkins event in Christchurch, and had a short conversation with him at the meet and greet afterwards

-If you simply criticise something, like from a perspective (whatever that perspective happens to be, whatever that tradition happens to be, whatever that logical schema happens to be), if you don’t suspend for some time, your prior judgements and prior patterns, and actually take on and try out, the schema under discussion, then you really cannot understand the schema from within the schema itself.
+If you simply criticise something, like from a perspective (whatever that perspective happens to be, whatever that tradition happens to be, whatever that logical schema happens to be), if you don’t suspend for some time, your prior judgments and prior patterns, and actually take on and try out, the schema under discussion, then you really cannot understand the schema from within the schema itself.

 So there is a great deal to be said for trying out many different things, always being alert for things that are in fact dangerous.